nabillanj/ios-product-apps/README.md

 ## Technologies

-Using Swift as primary languange.
+Using Swift as primary language.
 XCode 10.2.1 as IDE and Using Core Data to save user data and product data.